ninichang/cartogram-web/doc/addmap/addmap.md

 Some of your map regions may include many small polygons that are hard to spot in Inkscape.
 You don't have to color each one.
 The Add Map Wizard only requires that you color **one** polygon per map region (usually it is easiest if you color the largest one).

-When you are done coloring each region, you should save your SVG file.
-Go to `File -> Save As...` in the Inkscape menu.
-Don't change the filename, but ensure that the file type is `Plain SVG`, and **not** `Inkscape SVG`.
-When saving, Inkscape may ask you whether you want to overwrite your SVG file.
-You should accept overwriting this file.
+When you are done coloring each region, you should save your SVG file by going to `File -> Save`.

 ### Adding Labels